serkan-kara/serkan-kara/README.md

 - 👋 Hi, I’m @serkan-kara
 - 👀 I’m interested in Mobile and Web Development
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning Flutter / Dart
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ReactJS and C projects
 - 📫 How to reach me ...

 <!---